[Read Time: 14 minutes ]

 If you wear a suit.
 Breathability and fast drying are important and you want to cover as little skin as you are comfortable with.

-For guys; briefs (‘speedo’) are perhaps best but a tight fitting square leg, square cut or boxer (three names for the same thing) is a bit more modest for Americans and works well to avoid uncomfortable cold drips.
-Jammers are probably third best with loose trunks or board shorts the worst.
+For guys; briefs (‘speedo’) are best but a tight fitting square leg, square cut or boxer (three names for the same thing) is a bit more modest and works well to avoid uncomfortable cold drips.
+Jammers are probably third best (Tyr’s short Jammers are good) with loose trunks or board shorts the worst.

 For more on nudity, the differences between the U.S. and other countries, and the differences in natural, erotic and sexual nudity: Sauna’s, Nudity and Victoria